-At the 1988 Winter Olympics at Calgary, we see Doug Dorsey battered in a vicious hockey game against West Germany.
-We then see Kate Moseley doing her program and falling when a lift goes bad.
-Both have fought all their life to get to the Olympics and suddenly the dream has been shattered.
-The movie then follows Kate, a tempermental but talented figure skater, through many partners until finally her coach resorts to recruiting a hockey player.
-Through the difficult training of 15 hours of skating a day they finally prepare for Nationals and the Olympics.
-A romance is budding and their final show could bend or break them as they try to achieve their dreams of an Olympic Gold medal.Written by
+Doug Dorsey is a hockey player for the US team in the 1988 winter Olympics.
+After a vicious game against West Germany.
+We then see figure skater, Kate Moseley doing her program and falling.
+Both have fought hard to get to the Olympics, and suddenly their dreams have been shattered.
+Kate, a temperamental but talented figure skater, has had many partners, until her coach recruits hockey player Dorsey.
+Through the difficult training of 15 hours of skating a day, they finally prepare for nationals and the Olympics.
+A romance blooms, and their final show could make or break them as they try to achieve their dreams of Olympic gold.Written by

 Pat Delin <email@example.com>

 Dwier Brown (Hale Forrest) also appeared in "Field of Dreams" (1989) as John Kinsella, who plays along side Ray Liotta's Shoeless Joe Jackson in the cornfield, and D.B.
 Sweeney (Doug Dorsey) plays Shoeless Joe Jackson in "Eight Men Out" (1988).
 See more »

 During the first Nationals skate, Kate can be seen sitting on a foam "saddle" of some sort that was used to get a side-by-side action shot of her & Doug skating in sync.
 See more »

 I wanna see your ass in the air!